TheDragonCode/size-sorter/README.md

 ## Installation

-To get the latest version of `Size Sorter`, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `Product Size Sorter`, simply require the project using [Composer](https://getcomposer.org):

 ```bash
 composer require dragon-code/size-sorter